Frequently Asked Questions

 What size eggs do we have to use in the contest?
 Who provides the eggs?

-The rules specify that the eggs must weigh between 55 and 61 grams and be no more than 45 millimeters in diameter.
+The rules specify that the eggs must weigh between 57 and 63 grams and be no more than 60 millimeters in length.
 This is usually a Grade A large, although not all such eggs fall within that weight and size range.
 We will weigh and provide the eggs at the Final Fly-off.
 It is the team’s responsibility to provide their own eggs in the proper weight/size range for practice and qualification flights.
 These are hen’s eggs, by the way, not quail or ostrich eggs!

 Why do I have to paint or decorate my rocket for the National Finals?